 The AEoI is an international procedural standard that regulates the exchange of information on assets held abroad between the tax authorities of participating countries.
 The objective is to prevent cross-border tax evasion.
-Up to now, just about 100 countries, among them all of the important financial markets (except for the USA) have agreed to introduce the new standard.
+Already more than 100 countries, among them all of the important financial markets (except for the USA) have agreed to introduce the new standard.
 The so-called early adopter countries already exchanged data on 2016 in September 2017.
-Other countries, including Switzerland, will exchange data on 2017 for the first time in September 2018.
-In 2018, Switzerland will exchange data with the EU member-states and nine other countries.
-Already in 2019, it will exchange data with another 43 countries (for a list of these countries, click here).
+Other countries, including Switzerland, exchanged data on 2017 for the first time in September 2018.
+In September 2018, Switzerland exchanged data with the EU member-states and nine other countries.
+Already in 2019, it will exchange data with another about 40 countries (for a list of these countries, click here).

 - 1 Preparation of the rule of law 01/15-04/15